 It’s proven that marijuana holds medicinal purposes for those who suffer chronic pain, but what about our cats?
 Can cats eat weed?
 Is it healthy for them?
-The answer to this question is a resounding no. We’ll explore why your cat cannot eat weed so you can avoid a potentially harmful situation for your pet.
+The answer to this question is a resounding no, cats should not eat weed.
+We’ll explore why your cat cannot eat weed so you can avoid a potentially harmful situation for your pet.

 Is Marijuana Toxic to Cats?

 It may seem like your kitty could benefit from weed, but the truth is that you should avoid giving your cat marijuana at all costs.
 Weed contains Delta-9-THC (tetrahydrocannabinol), which is toxic to cats and dogs.
 If you suspect your cat has ingested or inhaled weed, look for these symptoms:

 - Dilated pupils

 - Increased vocalization